 Washington DC is after another title.
 With what seems almost like a collective will it has set its increasingly softening heart on being the No 1 restaurant city in the US.
 It’s gone from being the nation´s crime capital to the place where residents murder a Carolina Shrimp Tempura.

-The perception of a poor city where the locals have low paying civil service jobs or no jobs at all (in 2000 unemployment was almost 11%) has changed drastically in recent years.
+The perception of an impoverished city where the locals have low paying civil service jobs or no jobs at all (in 2000 unemployment was almost 11%) has changed drastically in recent years.
 Wealth has entered the city but with a twist.

 The dramatic increase in the wage of the average Washingtonian, which is now 18% higher than the US mean, has provided the fuel for many a fire in the cities restaurants.

-This “financilisation” of Washington DC is helping the capital sneak up on its city rivals.
-You might not know it but Washington now sees itself very much a food town.
-As with its newly found philanthropic approach – with the rich lobbying for an increase in taxes – many of the dishes here also have a twist.
-During our visit to seven restaurants across the city we sampled, Orange Wedges with Beetroot on a bed of Smashed Lemon Potatoes, which was a mild success, Ginger Caipirinhas, a splendid mix, and the most terrible addition of cardamon in a latino salad.
+This “financialisation” of Washington DC is helping the capital sneak up on its city rivals.
+You might not know it, but Washington now sees itself very much a food town.
+As with its newly found philanthropic approach – with the wealthy lobbying for an increase in taxes – many of the dishes here also have a twist.
+During our visit to seven restaurants across the city we sampled, Orange Wedges with Beetroot on a bed of Smashed Lemon Potatoes, which was a mild success, Ginger Caipirinhas, a splendid mix, and the most terrible addition of cardamon in a Latino salad.
 But on to the details.

-With three bars and restaurant on the ground floor and a gorgeous 500 capacity music venue in the basement this is much more than a wonderful restaurant.
-The main dining space has an exceptionally welcoming feel and despite it looking nothing like your house – unless you have a spectacular bird themed decor, all commissioned by the owners of The Hamilton – you instantly feel at home.
+With three bars and restaurant on the ground floor and a gorgeous 500 capacity music venue in the basement, this is much more than a beautiful restaurant.
+The main dining space has an exceptionally welcoming feel and despite it looking nothing like your house – unless you have a spectacular bird-themed decor, all commissioned by the owners of The Hamilton – you instantly feel at home.

 The cosiness isn’t just on the walls it’s serving you the food.
 A restaurant lifer, Sean, was our server, in part some of the entertainment and in full our sagacious advisor.
-I was quick to ask his advice.
-I find it hard not to over-order and then over-eat with one cuisine in particular so I asked Sean, “Do you think I’ve ordered enough Sushi?”
-His reply, “Well Sir if you eat Sushi like my wife eats crabs, you gonna want to order some more.”
-Nicky, Practically PA’s Editor was restrained opting for a Single Crab Cake sat on a bed of Sweet Potato.
+I was quick to ask for his advice.
+I find it hard not to over-order and then over-eat with one cuisine in particular, so I asked Sean, “Do you think I’ve ordered enough Sushi?”
+His reply, “Well, Sir if you eat Sushi like my wife eats crabs, you gonna want to order some more.”
+Nicky, Practically PA’s Editor, was restrained opting for a Single Crab Cake sat on a bed of Sweet Potato.
 The sushi arrived and then kept on coming.

 One of the resoundingly positive features of Washington restaurants is their unshakeable desire to mix unusual flavours.
-At Cuba Libre the majority of times it worked but sometimes it didn’t.
-Pineapple in guacamole is genius, coconut milk in a latte is brilliant, the Mango Scallop Ceviche rather disappointingly flopped.
-However for a low to mid budget meal with some interesting surprises there is enough here to keep you happy.
+At Cuba Libre the majority of times it worked, but sometimes it didn’t.
+Pineapple in guacamole is genius, coconut milk in a latte is brilliant, the Mango Scallop Ceviche somewhat disappointingly flopped.
+However, for a low to a mid-budget meal with some exciting surprises, there is enough here to keep you happy.
 Especially if you don’t eat tapas almost every week.
 We heard that Cuba Libre was a great night spot so we popped back on Friday evening to see this with our own eyes and I can confirm the place was swinging.

 North of Pennsylvania Avenue offers some pretty fine dining.
-But before you get to that you have to spend some time at the bar.
-I would recommend the top left hand shelf, home to a score or more Bourbons.
-Even if you aren’t a regular Bourbon drinker you should try at least one.
+But before you get to that, you have to spend some time at the bar.
+I would recommend the top left-hand shelf, home to a score or more Bourbons.
+Even if you aren’t a regular Bourbon drinker, you should try at least one.
 Many of the varieties are craft Bourbons ranging from the smokey to the sweet.
-They had my favourite Kentucky Bourbon “Angel’s Kiss” and I had one while chatting to two locals.
-They had made it half way along the top shelf and they were as garrulous as their eyes were misty.
+They had my favourite Kentucky Bourbon “Angel’s Kiss”, and I had one while chatting to two locals.
+They had made it halfway along the top shelf, and they were as talkative as their eyes were misty.

 We had excellent service from our three different servers throughout the night.
-NoPa deliberately has a very simple menu with a focus on very fresh fish and wonderful steaks.
-Across all of the restaurants we visited it had our favourite selection of sides and we were delighted that our old favourite Brussels Sprouts was back.
-The Cheese Mushrooms were amazing.
+NoPa deliberately has a straightforward menu with a focus on very fresh fish and beautiful steaks.
+Across all of the restaurants, we visited it had our favourite selection of sides, and we were delighted that our old favourite Brussels Sprouts was back.
+The Cheese Mushrooms were terrific.

 City Tap House

-What the City Tap House did very well was craft beers.
-You will no doubt have come across the word “craft” in all its fine food forms and in ale “craft” has a wonderful partner.
-No other establishment we ate or drunk in did we find a more genuine craft approach.
-Top scores for that.
+What the City Tap House did very well as craft beers.
+You will no doubt have come across the word “craft” in all its excellent food forms, and ale “craft” has a beautiful partner.
+No other establishment we ate or drunk in did we find a more genuine craft approach — top scores for that.

 I have reservations about Greek and Turkish food.
 This is why I seldom make reservations at Mediterranean restaurants.
 So again please take this review with a pinch of salt; something that the chef should have done with more of the dishes: I can’t think of ever eating anywhere where the food was so poorly seasoned.

-If you look at our pictorial review you will see many wacky concoctions the majority of which unfortunately fell flat on taste and texture.
-The service was great and if you are looking for a nice light meal with a few twists, and you choice wisely you would enjoy the experience at Agora.
+If you look at our pictorial review, you will see many wacky concoctions the majority of which unfortunately fell flat on taste and texture.
+The service was excellent, and if you are looking for a nice light meal with a few twists, and your choice wisely, you would enjoy the experience at Agora.